 When was the last time your tyres were balanced, and why is it important?

-Tyre balancing is one of the recommended car maintenance services of a car owner’s manual.
-However, many motorists often still skip this crucial maintenance task, risking the health of their vehicle and others on the road.
+Tyre balancing is one of the most recommended car maintenance services in a car owner’s manual.
+However, many motorists still skip this crucial maintenance task, risking the health of their vehicle and others on the road.
 Much like the shoes on your feet, car tyres experience wear and tear due to prolonged exposure to friction.
 Also, remember, unbalanced tyres wear unevenly.

 At a certain point in time, you will have to replace them to maintain the stability and safety of your car.
 But before it gets to that, tyre balancing helps to even and prevent wear and assures you of a smooth and more efficient driving experience.

 So, when was the last time you balanced your tyres?